Hardware Recommendations for Houdini

 What GPU (video card) is best for Houdini?

 The video card is responsible for displaying the viewport in Houdini, along with any animation and effects shown in it.
 We generally recommend NVIDIA’s GeForce line of video cards here, as they offer the best performance for the price combined with solid reliability.
 There is no reason to use their more expensive Quadro or RTX A-series.
-We have found the GeForce RTX 3060 Ti and RTX 4070 Ti to be great starting points for most users, while the RTX 4080 and 4090 offer more onboard memory for those who need it.
+We have found the GeForce RTX 4060 Ti and RTX 4070 SUPER to be great starting points for most users, while the RTX 4080 and 4090 offer more onboard memory for those who need it.

 How much VRAM does my GPU need for Houdini?